mdabir1203/42_WOB_AI_Community/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-## Roadmap for AI Community: October - December
+## Roadmap for AI Community: OJanuary - March

-Please refer to the Roadmap file for detailed information.
+- Currently everything is paused due to Personal reasons.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------